kgaughan/nxtp/README.md

 ## Running as a daemon

-`nxtp` doesn't daemonise, so it's up to your process supervisor to manage it.
+`nxtp` doesn't daemonise due to complications from the Go runtime, so it's up to your process supervisor to manage it.
 With systemd, you can use the following unit:

 ```ini
 [Unit]